 Electoral Manipulation and Authoritarian Resilience

 - Electoral Malpractice in East and Southeast Asia.
-Kharis Templeman (Stanford) and I are working on a book project on electoral malpractice.
-This builds upon our past work organizing a one-day conference as part of the 2017 APSA Conference.
-This conference consisted of six research panels with 18 international scholars to study the types and effects of electoral malpractice in 13 Asian countries.
+Kharis Templeman (Stanford) and I are editing a book on types and consequences of electoral malpractice in East and Southeast Asia (with Lynne Rienner).
+This project builds the list of excellent papers presented in the 2017 pre-APSA Conference.
+This well-attended conference consisted of six panels with 18 international scholars to study the types and effects of electoral malpractice in 13 Asian countries.

 - Electoral Integrity in Asia.
 Supported by SSHRC Insight Development Grant, I am collecting data for a cross-country comparative study on the attitudes and effects of electoral integrity in 10 Asian countries based on mixed methods.
 I will be completing in-depth fieldwork in Singapore, Malaysia, Taiwan and Japan beginning in the Fall of 2018.